mrstone558-cpp/MathCore/README.md

 # MathCore
 It is a Math library focusing on core principles of linear Algebra.
 Linear Algebra is the one of the things which power most of the physics block of highly popular `games`.
-It is also used in embedded engineering, physics simulation, etc.
+It is also used in `embedded engineering`, physics simulation, etc.

 ## Use of linear Algebra in Games
 - Object movement & rotation.